Media Advocacy 101

+The purpose of media advocacy is to put pressure on policymakers by mobilizing community groups and improving news coverage of health issues.
+It is not an attempt to overhaul the mass media but rather to change specific policies that influence health.
 Unlike with other forms of health communications, media advocacy focuses on the environmental context for health outcomes and looks to policy as the mechanism for changing them.
 Most health communicators target individuals with information on what they can do to avoid illness or injury or treat a problem they already have.
 Media advocates instead target policy makers and those who can be mobilized to influence them since they can control the environments that either promote health or foster disease.
 Delivering the keynote address for the 2008 True Spin Conference in Denver, BMSG's director Lori Dorfman explains our approach to media advocacy, why message is never first, and what public health advocates need to know about framing.

 Media advocacy began in the 1980s as a product of increasing collaboration between public health groups and public interest and consumer advocates working on health and social issues.
 It was a key strategy used to advance policies developed by tobacco control advocates and those working to reduce alcohol-related problems.
 The strategy has since been adopted more widely, with advocates using it to limit sugar-sweetened beverages in schools, increase access to safe places for people to be physically active, reform hospital policies to support breastfeeding, increase support for affordable housing, and many other public health goals.